-There are risks and uncertainties affecting the H&M group that are related to fashion, weather conditions, macroeconomic external factors and geopolitical changes, sustainability issues, foreign currencies, taxes and various regulations, but also in connection with expansion into new markets, the launch of new concepts and how the brand is managed.
-There are also some risks related to the group's reputation, so called "reputational risks".
-A description of H&M’s operational and financial risks is given below, with more detailed information concerning financial risks being given in note 2, Financial risks in the annual report 2016.
+There are risks and uncertainties affecting the H&M group that are related to the shift in the industry, fashion, weather conditions, macroeconomics and geopolitical events, sustainability issues, foreign currencies, taxes and various regulations, but also in connection with expansion into new markets, the launch of new concepts and how the brand is managed.
+A description of H&M’s operational and financial risks is given in the following sections, with more detailed information concerning financial risks being given in note 2, Financial risks in the annual report 2017.

-It is of the utmost importance that the H&M group lives according to the high aims set out in its policies and guidelines on business ethics.
-Should H&M fail in this respect, there is a risk that the company’s reputation and brand could be damaged.
-Accurate, transparent and reliable communication can prevent occurrences of reputational risk, and can also help alleviate the consequences of any incidents.
+It is of the utmost importance that the H&M group lives according to the high aims set out in its policies and guidelines on business ethics and has good knowledge, insight and procedures in respect of the production of its products.
+Should the H&M group fail in this regard, there is a risk that the group’s reputation and brands could be damaged.
+Accurate, transparent and reliable communication can prevent occurrences of reputational risk, and can also help mitigate the consequences of any incidents.

 Operating in the fashion industry is a risk in itself.
-Fashion has a limited shelf-life, and there is always a risk that some part of the collections will not be well received by customers.
+Fashion has a limited shelf-life and there is always a risk that some part of the collections will not be sufficiently commercial, i.e. will not be well received by customers.
 Fashion purchases are often emotional and may therefore be negatively affected by unforeseen geopolitical and macroeconomic events.

 Within each concept it is important to have the right volumes and the right balance in the mix between fashion basics and the latest trends.
 In summary, each collection must achieve the best combination of fashion, quality, price and sustainability.